reporthawks/good-clean-read/index.md

   📝 Help document the pattern of discrimination!
 Please fill out [this form](https://form.jotform.com/202017830237042) to report *your* firsthand experience of discrimination at Highland High School.

   📫 Check back for *Report Your Local Racist*, a preformatted email database that streamlines reporting racist students to their employers and colleges.
+[View the images on file](https://github.com/reporthawks/reportyourlocal/tree/master/images/2020)
   🔗 Share this website with your friends!